Ipe wood and Decking

 J. Gibson McIlvain carries both air dried Ipe decking that is surfaced on 4 sides and eased on 4 edges (S4s, E4E) or kiln dried, rough sawn material.
 Decking is air dried to a 12-18% moisture content so as to prevent checking (cracks in the end of the board) and excessive movement as the material is exposed to the weather.

 We end seal our Ipe decking boards to prevent checking during transit and acclimatization to new locations.
 We recommend you apply a sealer whenever you cut Ipe decking to length for the same reasons.
-Ask us about end sealer, and we can provide that with your order.
+Consequently, ask us about end sealer, and we can provide that with your order.
 For interior applications, the kiln dried material must be used since modern climate controlled interiors are much drier and the 6-8% kiln dried material is better suited.

 Ipe Decking Installation